zitiso/ReactDemos/README.md

 Paste the chosen demo's 'src' folder into 'my-react-app' folder.

-Open 'my=react-app' project in VSCode.
+Open 'my-react-app' project in VSCode.

 Use 'npm start' to run the application.